ByMaxAnjos/CO2-traffic-emissions/README.md

 # Deploy ML model

-#can you improve this passage: Once the ML model has been evaluated and fine-tuned, based on the dataset, it is deployed to predict traffic flow and average speed for each road segment in the city.
-We used **DeployMLtraffic** function to t calculated the traffic CO2 emissions at street level.
-The outputs are the timeseries and map of traffic predictions and CO2 emissions.
+After fine-tuning and evaluating the ML model on the dataset, it is deployed to predict traffic flow and average speed for each road segment in the city using the  **DeployMLtraffic** function.
+This function calculates traffic CO2 emissions at the street level and produces time series and maps of traffic predictions and CO2 emissions.

-The **DeployMLtraffic** function uses the leaded inupts data such as *traffic,* *stations*, and *weather*, as well the *GIS_road* object obtained in the Get OSM features section.
-It is include all steps described in the Lean ML model, except data splitting and model evaluation.
+To use the **DeployMLtraffic** function, you need to input data such as *traffic,* *stations*, and *weather*, as well the *GIS_road* object obtained from the Get OSM features section.
+The function performs all the steps described in the Lean ML model, except data splitting and model evaluation.

-The **DeployMLtraffic** has the following arguments:
+The **DeployMLtraffic** has several arguments, including:

--   **input** means a data frame with the period defined as months and years for calculations.
+-   **input** a data frame with the period defined as months and years for calculations.

--   **traffic_data**, **stations_data**, and **weather_data** that are inputs leaded.
+-   **traffic_data**, **stations_data**, and **weather_data** :inputs for the function.

--   road_data that is the shapefile describing the road segments with OSM features, in this case, named as *GIS_road*.
+-   **road_data** a shapefile that describes the road segments with OSM features, which is named *GIS_road* in this case.

--   **cityCount**, if TRUE, the all prediction values on each road segment within the city area are calculated and table.csv is provided for each day in the output_citycount folder.
+-   **cityCount**: if TRUE, the function calculates all prediction values on each road segment within the city area and provides a table.csv for each day in the output_citycount folder.

--   **cityMap**, if TRUE, the all prediction values on each road segment within the city area are calculated and stack raster with 100 meters resolution at a format .tiff is provided for each day in the output_citymap folder.
+-   **cityMap**: if TRUE, the function calculates all prediction values on each road segment within the city area and provides a stack raster with 100 meters resolution in a .tiff format for each day in the output_citymap folder.

--   **tempRes** is the temporal resolution that can be "sec", "min", "hour", "day", "DSTday", "week", "month", "quarter" or "year".
+-   **tempRes**: the temporal resolution, which can be "sec", "min", "hour", "day", "DSTday", "week", "month", "quarter", or "year".

--   **spatRes** is the spatial resolution of the cityMap.
-The default is 100-meter.
+-   **spatRes**:: the spatial resolution of the cityMap.
+The default is 100 meters.

--   **inuit** is the unit of cityMap for CO2 emissions, that can be "micro" -\> CO2 emissions \[micro mole per meter, square per second\], "grams" -\> CO2 emissions \[grams per meter\] or "gramsCarbon" -\> Carbon emissions \[grams per meter\].
+-   **inuit**: the unit of cityMap for CO2 emissions, which can be "micro" (CO2 emissions [micro mole per meter, square per second]), "grams" (CO2 emissions [grams per meter]), or "gramsCarbon" (Carbon emissions [grams per meter]).
 Note that cityCount includes all units.

--   **ista** is the statistic to apply when aggregating the data and it can be "mean", "max", "min", "median", "frequency", "sd", "percentile".
+-   **ista**: the statistic to apply when aggregating the data, which can be "mean", "max", "min", "median", "frequency", "sd", or "percentile".
 The default is the sum.

-When all arguments are defined, the **DeployMLtraffic** is run using the apply function for selected period.
-In this example, the resultant is store as *myMLtraffic*.
-If cityCount is TRUE e cityMap is FALSE the do.call function can be used to merge list of days of *myMLtraffic* into unique dataframe with the complete time series, named as *CO2_count*.
-If cityCount is FALSE e cityMap is TRUE, unlist function can be used to obtain stack raster, named as *CO2_map*.
+Once all arguments are defined, the **DeployMLtraffic**  function can be run using the apply function for the selected period.
+In this example, the result is stored as *myMLtraffic*.
+If cityCount is TRUE and cityMap is FALSE, the do.call function can be used to merge the list of days of *myMLtraffic* into a unique dataframe with the complete time series, which is named *CO2_count*.
+If cityCount is FALSE and cityMap is TRUE, the unlist function can be used to obtain the stack raster, which is named *CO2_map*.

 ```{r}